 No qualified medical or mental health professionals

 The Healing House has no staff, nor any qualified medical or mental health professionals on-site.
-Residents are subject to religious teachings and online videos as part of a “Christ-centred Structured Recovery Model.”
+Residents experience religious teachings and online videos as part of a “Christ-centred Structured Recovery Model.”

-If you fail the program, you can be sent back to prison.
+If you fail the program, you can face going back to prison.

 “I don’t understand how the place is still operating.
 I don’t understand how no one has shut the place down,” Rania said.

-Principal Solicitor Peter O’Brien is appalled at the lack of regulatory oversight on these centres, especially when they’re being imposed on vulnerable people with prison looming over their heads.
+Principal Solicitor Peter O’Brien feels appalled at the lack of regulatory oversight on these centres.
+Especially when they’re being imposed on vulnerable people with prison looming over their heads.

 “Courts should insist on regulatory standards if they are going compel people into programs with the threat of the alternative being imprisonment,” he said.